orlamadden/orlamadden/README.md

 <h2 align="center">Hey!
 My name is Orla Madden. 👋🤓</h2>
-<p align="center">I'm a Graphic Designer and UX Product Designer from Ireland.
+<p align="center">I'm a UX Product Designer from Ireland.
 Recently completed a diploma in Full Stack Software Development.
 Looking to dive into the world of Data Science.
 Welcome to my profile where you will find a bunch of stuff that I like to build and neglect.

 <h3 align="center">Stay cool!</h3>